sourcegraph/scip/docs/scip.md

 the file and the node corresponding to the symbol.

-Local symbols MUST only be used for entities which are local to a Document, and cannot be accessed from outside the Document.
+Local symbols MUST only be used for entities which are local to a Document, and cannot be accessed from outside the Document via code navigation.

+Example 1: If the indexer supports emitting 'is_implementation' relationships, then a subclass of a global class, even if declared within a function, must have a global symbol.

 | Name                     | Type       | Description |
 | ------------------------ | ---------- | ----------- |